FScholsen/flist-ui/README.md

 ## VSCode

-- lit-plugin on VSCode `runem.lit-plugin`
+- VSCode lit-plugin: `runem.lit-plugin`
-- Prettier Code formatter `esbenp.prettier-vscode` : installed and configured to use the working project config (and turn on `Format on save` setting in VSCode)
+- Prettier Code formatter `esbenp.prettier-vscode` : installed and configured to use the working project config (turn on `Format on save` setting in VSCode)

 # References links